elastos/Elastos.DID.Native.SDK/README.md

 #### 4.2 Stress Test

-At the same time, DIDTest supports stress test.
+At the same time, DIDTest supports stress tests.
 Use Available commands in the shell can be listed by using the command **help**.
 Specific command usage descriptions can be displayed by using **help [Command]** where [Command] must be replaced with the specific command name.

 For example: